Tetranychus urticae

 • Replace the top quarter of the soil with a fresh best of the appropriate compost while it's drying off.

-• Once dry, spray the foliage using either an organic, or chemical-based pesticide.
-(The latter is recommended for Thrips).
+• Once dry, spray the foliage using either an organic or chemical-based pesticide.
+A good organic product would be Andermatt's Thrip Killer that uses nature to eradicate this pest.

 • Repeat the wiping, hosing-down and pesticide steps every 7 - 14 days, until there are no signs of an infestation for several weeks.